Pomax/use-models-for-data/README.md

 This library does that, too.

-You can tell the library that you're using a data store, in which case it switches to running in schema-aware mode: when you use models, it will keep a record of what schema those models define, and it will compare "previously stored schema data" to the models you're working with: if you shut down your app, update your model, and start it up again, this library can detect the change and store a new copy of the schema, and generate you a standalone runner script for uplifting data.
+When can tell the library that you're using a data store, it turns on schema tracking: whenever you use models, it will keep a record of what schema those models defined, and it will compare "previously stored schema data" to the models you're currently working with: if you shut down your app, update your model, and start it up again, this library can detect the change and store a new copy of the schema, and generate you a standalone runner script for uplifting your data so that it conforms to your updated model.

+And, critically, it lets _you_ decide when to run that, because maybe you're just working on a feature branch and you're still in the middle of figuring out what the best revised model shape is.
+Sure, twenty schema revisions might be useful while working on that branch, but before you file that merge request you want to have the option to delete all those intermediates and just generate a single migration from the old model to the now finalised model.

 Did you move a property one level lower, or higher?
 Did you rename a key to something better?
 Did you delete some parts that are you longer needed?
-None of these things should require you to manually go in and update all your data, whether that's with a quick script your wrote, or a well crafted bit of SQL.
-Your tooling should do that for you.
+Did you reshuffle entire submodels?
+None of these things should require you to manually update all your data, whether that's with a script you threw together for that, or with some SQL update commands.
+Your tooling should know how to preserve data integrity, and make that easy for you to do.

 So this does.